-11. Base
+12. Base

 A person who is in direct weight-bearing contact with the performance surface who provides support for another person.
 The person(s) that holds, lifts or tosses a top person into a stunt.
-(See also: New bases and/or Original Base)
+(See also: New bases and/or Original Base).
+If there is only one person under a top person's foot, regardless of hand placement, that person is considered a base.

-12. Basket Toss
+13. Basket Toss